February Happenings: Making the Most of Winter in Husky Nation

 Before leaving New Hampton, almost every student (and faculty!) experiences our exceptional sledding hill.
 Located beside the Wellness Center between two tiers of athletic fields, you can almost always spot a sledder on a snowy day.
 Aboard a sled, a little wind, speed, laughter, and views from the top of our favorite hill on campus always lift our spirits!

-Spirit Week, National Girls and Women in Sports Day, James and the Giant Peach, and Winter Carnival on the Way
+National Girls and Women in Sports Day, Spirit Week, Chicago, and Winter Carnival

-The week begins with a National Girls and Women in Sports Day inspired celebration.
-The events take place over two days and honor the positive influence of athletics participation and the continuing fight for equity in sports at all levels.
-On Sunday, February 12, our female athletes will lead a multi-sports clinic for local girls in grades Pre-K-8, allowing them the chance to mentor and role model sportsmanship and skills, not to mention having a great time doing it!
-Then on Wednesday, February 15, be sure to join us for featured games in support of our women’s varsity basketball and hockey teams.
+First up is the inspirational multi-day National Girls and Women in Sports Day celebration.
+The events take place over three days and honor the positive influence of athletics participation and the continuing fight for equity in sports at all levels.
+On Thursday, February 8, our female athletes have the opportunity to learn from alumnae currently learning and playing as a student-athlete at the next level!
+Then, on Friday, February 9, and Saturday, February 10, be sure to join us for featured games in support of our women’s varsity basketball and hockey teams.

 The winter play this year is a musical!
-The cast and crew are producing James and the Giant Peach, with music and lyrics by Benj Pasek and Justin Paul and book by Timothy Allen McDonald based on Roald Dahl’s 1961 children’s book of the same name.
-The play will take place from February 16-18 in McEvoy Theater.
+The cast and crew are producing Chicago, with music and lyrics by John Kander and book by Fred Ebb and Bob Fosse based on the play by Maurine Dallas Watkins.
+The musical will take place from February 16-18 in McEvoy Theater.

 Project Week Anticipation